Plenty of mushrooms can be grown in a relatively small space. The essentials for mushrooms to thrive are:

 - The appropriate temperature for the mushroom culture

-To accomplish this you will at least need a grow house or dedicated space. a Well insulated Wendy House can work perfectly.
-Cover the inside with a layer of plastic, then a layer of 50mm isotherm and clad that with Nutec(fibre cement) board or alike.
+To accomplish this you will at least need a grow house or dedicated space.
+A well insulated Wendy House can work perfectly.
+Cover the inside with a layer of plastic, then a layer of 50mm isotherm and clad that with Nutec(fibre cement) board or similar.
 Paint the inside of your grow house with PVA paint that includes an anti-fungal supplement – this will prevent black mold on the walls.
 It is also advisable to have a drain and concrete slab as flooring in your grow house to be able to maintain a relative sterile environment.

 When looking at the fresh air requirements for your grow space, most mushrooms need the air to be exchanged 4 times an hour.
 Work out the cubic meter space and purchase a fan than can push fresh air into your grow room at least four times per hour.
 Rather push air in than extract air, this will maintain a positive pressure in the grow space.
 Have a covered exhaust exit on the opposite side of the grow room.

 For humidification I prefer using the ultrasonic humidifiers available from Green Thumb Hydro or elsewhere.

 For lighting use LED strip lights, these will cost you less in the long term.
 Have them on a 12 hour timer switch.

 For winter temperature control, have one or two wall mounted eco-heaters on a thermostatic switch to control the exact temperature.

-To be successful at growing mushrooms, it is advisable to have a separate room for incubation, this room stays dark, but will also need fresh air input as well as the correct incubation temperature for the choice mushroom culture.
+To be successful at growing mushrooms, it is advisable to have a separate room for incubation, this room stays dark, but will also need fresh air input, as well as the correct incubation temperature for the choice of mushroom culture.